mountainMath/cancensus/README.md

 ### Related packages
-This package is designed to play well with other Canadian data packages, in particular

-* [**tongfen**](https://mountainmath.github.io/tongfen/index.html), which solves the problem of making data across several census years comparable,
-* [**cansim**](https://mountainmath.github.io/cansim/index.html), which accesses regular StatCan tables and can be linked to census geographies via the `GeoUID`,and
+The cancensus package is designed for working with Canadian Census data.
+In addition to Census data, Statistics Canada provides access to a vast [socio-economic data repository](https://www150.statcan.gc.ca/n1/en/type/data) with thousands of data tables available for public access.

+The [cansim package](https://mountainmath.github.io/cansim/index.html) is designed to retrieve and work with public Statistics Canada data tables.
+The cansim prepares retrieved data tables as analysis-ready tidy dataframes and provides a number of convenience tools and functions to make it easier to work with Statistics Canada data.
+It is available on CRAN and on [Github](https://github.com/mountainMath/cancensus).
+Data retrieved via the cansim package can be linked to census data via the `GeoUID` field.

+The [tongfen package](https://mountainmath.github.io/tongfen/index.html) automates the task of obtaining census variables from different census years on a common geography.
+It is available on [Github](https://github.com/mountainMath/tongfen).

-* [**cmhc**](https://mountainmath.github.io/cmhc/index.html), which accesses CMHC data and can be linked to census geographies via the `GeoUID`.
+The [**cmhc**](https://mountainmath.github.io/cmhc/index.html) package, which accesses CMHC data on the housing in Canada and can be linked to census geographies via the `GeoUID`.

 Taken together these packages offer a seamless view into important Canadian data.

+### International census data
 There are several other jurisdiction where census data is available via R packages, including

 * US: [tidycensus](https://walker-data.com/tidycensus/) and [tigris](https://github.com/walkerke/tigris)